Tigers find road to success at home, beat A's 6-0, end skid – KION546

 SHYING AWAY

 In Castro’s first at-bat after his fifth-inning bloop single, he hit another pop fly into shallow left.
 This time, both Andrus and Pinder backed off, allowing the ball to drop.
-The play was ruled an error on Andrus.
+The play was originally ruled an error on Andrus, but changed after the game to a hit for Castro.

+Neither player started the second game of the doubleheader, but Kotsay said they were available.

 MOVES